minicuper/norequire/README.md

+# Singlerequire

-# Singlerequire -- Single "require" in you node.js app
+Single "require" in your node.js app

 ## Install